MarcoLotz/orderbook/README.md

 I have also pre-allocated for all the data-structures to avoid O(n) operations whenever adding elements due to space allocation.

 When doing the research, I have realised that the price levels had an array of orders instead of a Map.
 This performs searches in O(n) time.
-In my implementation I used a map, that performs O(1) search - but more testing here would be required to make a fair decision here.
+In my implementation I used a map, that performs O(1) search - but more testing here would be required to make a fair decision.
-Maybe the array has better cache locality hit overall on processor level and TLB - which in this case the O(n) of the array would perform better tha the O(1) of the map.
+Maybe the array has better cache locality hit overall on processor level and TLB - which in this case the O(n) of the array would perform better than the O(1) of the map.
 I haven't tested - but this can be easily done.

 The price levels are surely going to change over time.
-Due to this, I used Red-Black tree to implement the binary search tree due to its self balancing capabilities.
+Because of this I used Red-Black tree to implement the binary search tree due to its self balancing capabilities.

 ```
 Overall: